lucky-media/landtamic/README.md

   * Priority - It lets the search engines know which pages you deem most important for the crawlers.

 ### SEO
 When you edit a page on the control panel, you can see that each page has the SEO section in the entry editor.
-For SEO we use a free add-on called Seotamic which you can read about it below this section.
-Note that for `Posts` we use a custom ViewModel on `App\ViewModels\OgImage.php` and we inject it to the `Posts` collection in order to dynamically add a OG Image based on the `Image`.
-If you don't need this feature and you want to set the `OG Image` manually on each post please remove this View Model.
+For SEO we use our own SEO called LuckySEO which you can read about it below this section.

 * Meta
   * Title - It can be used to determine the title used on search engine results pages.